hrhouma1/qlearner/README.md

-# qlearner
+# Q Learner
-Q learner example
+Q learning algorithm implemented using python.

 ### Grid Game Overview
 The grid game is a strategic simulation game played on an adjustable grid, with the default size being 2 rows by 3 columns.
 In this game, a player navigates to collect a coin while minimizing movement costs.
 The game showcases basic concepts of reinforcement learning through the use of a Q-learning algorithm.